velanoble/velanoble/README.md

-- 🔮Vela
+- 🔮Vela.
+It's pronounced: 'vell-ah'
 - 🍄 Writer + artist making [visual novels.](https://moondisorder.com/portfolio/rubbleandrust/)
 - 🐍RubblenRust is a horror and coming-of-age story based in South Australia.
-Based on true events with my experience with psychosis and its stigmas.
+- 🔪It is based on my true story of my experience with psychosis and its stigmas.
 - 🔑Seeking music + sound collab.
 - 🦘🦌AUS+USA
 - velanoble{at}gmail{dot}com